ISUgenomics/bioinformatics-workbook/dataWrangling/NCBI_Data_Submission.md

 #copy and paste aspera key to  file
 vi aspera.openssh

 #At Iowa State we have aspera installed into our HPC data transfer nodes.
-Loading a module is necessary to run aspera in NOVADTN for example.
+Loading a module is not necessary to run aspera in NOVADTN for example.
 If you need to see if aspera is installed, run

 which ascp